 Must-See Ireland: 9 Most Beautiful Sights & Attractions

-Let’s make something clear.
-If Ireland entered into a beauty pageant, it probably wouldn’t win (because it’s a country).
+It probably wouldn’t win (because, you know, it’s a country).
 But if the judges in this hypothetical scenario could just look past that, they’d see that the breathtaking landscapes and rolling green hills make Ireland a solid contender.

 The cliffs rise 700 feet above the ocean, giving you dramatic views of the coastline as well as a strong desire to spread your arms and yell “I’m on top of the world!”
 And while 700 feet is certainly not the “top of the world,” it sure feels that way.
 Not only is this a must-see in Ireland, but it’s one of the most stunning places in the world.

 Have you ever seen a place so beautiful you just had to kiss it?
 No?
 Well clearly you’ve never been to Blarney Castle.
 Travelers flock to this medieval stronghold near Cork, Ireland to plant their lips on the Blarney Stone.
 Legend has it that kissing the stone gives you the “gift of gab,” which is just a fancy way to say, the ability to speak eloquently.

 To kiss the stone, you lean backwards over a long drop while holding on to an iron railing.
 Essentially, it’s an upside-down Spider-Man kiss.
 You’re Toby Maguire, but Kirsten Dunst is nowhere to be found.

 If you’re not into smooching an old rock, there’s more fun to be had.
 There’s the castle itself, which was built during the 15th century, as well as plenty of beautiful gardens to walk through.

 9 days.
 4 cities.
 All the Guinness and craic (good times).